epinio/docs/docs/tutorials/quickstart.md

 :::tip

-If your local Kubernetes cluster restarts, you only need to login again with the command above.
-Epinio stays installed and the certificates are still valid.
+If your local Kubernetes cluster restarts, Epinio stays installed and the certificates are still valid, so you don't have to login again.

 :::